dmvj/swift-book/TSPL.docc/LanguageGuide/StringsAndCharacters.md

 by iterating over its `utf16` property.
-This property is of type `String.UTF16View`, which is a collection of unsigned 16-bit (`UInt16`) values, one for each 16-bit code unit in the string's UTF-16 representation:
+This property is of type `String.UTF16View`, which is a collection of unsigned 16-bit (`UInt16`) values, one for each 16-bit code unit in the string's UTF-16 representation.

 ![](UTF16)